The FB-111 Supersonic Medical Transport

 Valentine's Day is usually for matters of the heart, but on February 14th 1986...sending someone a Valentine's Day gift took on an entirely new meaning.

-A 46-year-old man named Richard Reinhardt of Pine Plains, N.Y. was in dire need of a heart transplant. and on this particular day, the greatest news was received.
+A 46-year-old man named Richard Reinhardt of Pine Plains, N.Y., was in dire need of a heart transplant.
+And on this particular day, the greatest news was received.
 A heart had come available in Oklahoma, and Richard was named a potential recipient.
 That was until the folks at Hartford Hospital realized that a chartered private jet would take too long to cover the required distance.
 A heart can only remain viable for a period of 3 1/2 hours before a transplant operation must be completed.
 If Richard was to have any hope of living, someone would have to do some fast thinking.

 Well, that day, the impossible happened when someone reached out to the US Air Force for help, and started massive gears in motion, with a communication fired off to 509th Bombardment Wing Strategic Air Command Facility at Pease AFB in New Hampshire.